WWaSphere Docs

 webhooks:readList registered webhooks and view delivery history.

-webhooks:writeCreate, update, delete webhook endpoints and trigger test deliveries.
+webhooks:writeCreate and update webhook endpoints and trigger test deliveries.

 Typical Permission Sets by Integration Type